-- 63. From a financial planning perspective the assumption on Council Tax for 2019/20 has remained unchanged from that reported to the Policy and Resources Committee in December and February.
-The settlement confirmed that the Council Tax Referendum Principles would remain the same as in 2018/19 that is for District Councils an increase in Council Tax would be deemed excessive if it is 3% or above.
-This means that the budget assumption of a 2.99% increase in 2019/20 remains valid. - 64.
+- 64. From a financial planning perspective the assumption on Council Tax for 2019/20 has remained unchanged from that reported to the Policy and Resources Committee in December.
+The settlement confirmed that the Council Tax Referendum Principles would remain the same as in 2018/19 that is for District Councils an increase in council tax would be deemed excessive if it is 3% or above.
+This means that the budget assumption of a 2.99% increase in 2019/20 remains valid. - 65.
 As a result of this the MTFP continues to assume Council Tax will increase by 2.99%, giving rise to a Band D charge of £265.34, an increase of £7.70 compared to the charge in the current year of £257.64.
-Over 60% of our dwellings are in Band A for which the equivalent increase would be £5.13 giving rise to a Band A charge of £176.88, up from £171.75 in this year. - 65.
+Over 60% of our dwellings are in Band A for which the equivalent increase would be £5.13 giving rise to a Band A charge of £176.88, up from £171.75 in this year. - 66.
 If this increase is not agreed then the Council will have to identify and implement additional savings for equivalent amounts.
-If Councillors were minded to approve no increase in Council Tax for 2019/20, then the loss of assumed income from council tax would be £185k for next year in isolation and £0.572m cumulatively over the plan period increasing the level of savings required by equivalent amounts. - 66.
-At this time an increase in Council Tax of 2.99% is purely a financial planning assumption.
-No decision has yet been taken by Councillors in connection with this and Full Council will ultimately determine the Council Tax for 2019/20 at this meeting.
-Councillors are asked to note however, that the Government's own spending power projections made in respect of district councils do assume that such councils will increase their tax by the maximum permitted. - 67.
-Given the financial position facing the Council, Management Team's recommendation is that the Council should increase Council Tax for 2019/20 by the maximum permitted i.e. 2.99% (an increase of £7.70).
+If Councillors were minded to approve no increase in council tax for 2019/20, then the loss of assumed income from council tax would be £185k for next year in isolation and £0.572m cumulatively over the plan period increasing the level of savings required by equivalent amounts.

+- 67. At this time an increase in Council Tax of 2.99% is purely a financial planning assumption.
+No decision has yet been taken by Councillors in connection with this and Full Council will ultimately determine the council tax for 2019/20 when it meets on 26th February.
+Councillors are asked to note however that the Government's own spending power projections made in respect of district councils do assume that such councils will increase their tax by the maximum permitted. - 68.
+Given the financial position facing the Council, Management Team's recommendation is that the Council should increase council tax for 2019/20 by the maximum permitted i.e. 2.99% (an increase of £7.70).
 If agreed, this would result in a Band D charge for Pendle Council services only of £265.34.
-An increase of £7.70 equates to c14p per week for Band D Properties (for Band A properties, it would be £5.13 or c9p per week). - 68.
-To assist Councillors in their deliberations on this matter, Appendix F shows a range of Council Tax requirements and associated Council Tax levels, combined with the impact on the budget, at different tax levels. - 69.
+An increase of £7.70 equates to c14p per week for Band D Properties (for Band A properties, it would be £5.13 or c9p per week). - 69.
+The Policy and Resources Committee may wish to consider and recommend to Council an alternative level of Council Tax.
+To assist Councillors in their deliberations on this matter, Appendix G shows a range of Council Tax requirements and associated Council Tax levels, combined with the impact on the budget, at different tax levels. - 70.
 The above analysis only considers the Council Tax charge made by the Borough Council.
-Council Tax charges for the other authorities (Lancashire County Council, Police and Crime Commissioner and Fire Authority) that precept upon the Council will be provided as part of the Council Tax Resolution at this meeting.
+Council Tax charges for the other authorities (Lancashire County Council, Police and Crime Commissioner and Fire Authority) that precept upon the Council will be provided as part of the Council Tax Resolution to Council on 26th February.